Quraish Shihab

 Muhammad Quraish Shihab (محمّد قريش شهاب; DIN; born 16 February 1944) is an Indonesian Muslim scholar in the sciences of the Qur'an, an author, an Academic Scholar, and former Minister of Religious Affairs in the Seventh Development Cabinet (1998).
 He is the older brother of the former Coordinating Minister for People's Welfare, Alwi Shihab.

 Biography

 Quraish was born in Lotassalo, Rappang, on 16 February 1944.
 His father was Abdurrahman Shihab, an Islamic scholar and professor at State Institute of Islamic Sciences and his mother was Asma Aburisyi.
 Quraish is the fourth son of twelve siblings.
 His three older siblings, Nur, Ali (d) and Umar, and two younger siblings, Wardah and Alwi Shihab, were also born in Rappang.
-Seven other siblings namely Nina, Sida, Nizar, Abdul Muthalib (d), Salwa and twin sister Ulfa and Latifah, were born in the village of Buton.
+Seven other siblings namely Nina, Sida, Nizar, Abdul Muthalib (d), Salwa and twin sisters Ulfa and Latifah, were born in the village of Buton.

 Quraish Shihab, called Bang Odes by his younger siblings, is an Arab Indonesian of Ba 'Alawi sada family, where his family lineage traces back to Muhammad, the Islamic prophet.
 In addition to Arab, he is also of Bugis descent.